colw/colwio/src/pages/index.md

 ---
 **My name is Col**.
 I craft professional web sites using React.

-I have a degree in Computer Science, and I specialise in Javascript.
+I have a degree in Computer Science, and I specialise in Javascript and React.
 I create well-tested and robust frontend solutions.

 I regularly use technology such as Gatsby, Git, Docker and CircleCI to assist in my work.